JanFabianSchmid/NBV-planning-for-object-detection/catkin_ws/src/candidate_locator/readme.md

 - Terminal window 4: `./(catkin_ws)/devel/lib/candidate_locator/candidate_locator_client`

 The node listens to the `/candidates_snapshot` topic and processes new messages in the callback.
-It publishes the results to the topic `candidate_point_clouds` as a message of type `candidate_locator::ArrayPointClouds`, which is an array wrapper around `sensor_msgs::PointCloud2` (exactly like how `object_candidates::ArrayImages` wraps around `sensor_msgs::Image`).
+It publishes the results to the topic `candidate_point_clouds` as a message of type `candidate_locator::ArrayPointClouds`, which is an array wrapper around `sensor_msgs::PointCloud2` (exactly like how `candidate_locator::ArrayImages` wraps around `sensor_msgs::Image`).

 Currently, for visualisation/debug purposes, I'm also creating another point cloud containing all the candidate surfaces.
 This is published to the topic `/candidate_pcs_debug`.
 This topic can be visualised in rviz.